Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Introduction

-Since the early stages of the effort to formulate a mathematical description of flocking behaviour, the fundamental dynamical rule common to all theoretical models has been that of local mutual imitation: each individual within the group tends to adjust its state of motion to that of its neighbours \cite{reynolds1987flocks, heppner1990stochastic, huth1992simulation, vicsek+al_95, couzin+al_02, Chate_2008, romanczuk2012swarming, grossmann2013self}.
-This type of imitative behaviour can be either explicitly prescribed by the model through a direct interaction between the animals' velocities \cite{reynolds1987flocks, huth1992simulation, vicsek+al_95, couzin+al_02}, or it may be an effective interaction emerging from simpler positional rules, as attraction and repulsion \cite{heppner1990stochastic, romanczuk2012swarming, grossmann2013self, perna2014duality}, depending on the coarse-graining level we decide to work at.
-In either case, effective imitation of the local neighbours is the cornerstone of organised flocking dynamics.
+Since the early stages of the effort to formulate a mathematical description of collective behaviour, the fundamental dynamical rule common to most theoretical models has been that of local mutual imitation: each individual within the group tends to adjust its state of motion to that of its neighbours \cite{reynolds1987flocks, heppner1990stochastic, huth1992simulation, vicsek+al_95, couzin+al_02, Chate_2008, romanczuk2012swarming, grossmann2013self}.
+This type of imitative behaviour can be either explicitly prescribed by the model through a direct interaction between the particles' velocities \cite{reynolds1987flocks, huth1992simulation, vicsek+al_95, couzin+al_02}, or it may be an effective interaction emerging from simpler positional rules, as attraction and repulsion \cite{heppner1990stochastic, romanczuk2012swarming, grossmann2013self, perna2014duality}, depending on the coarse-graining level we decide to work at.
+In either case, effective imitation of the local neighbours is the cornerstone of self-organised collective dynamics.
 The early models also assumed that all individuals within the group moved with the same constant speed \cite{reynolds1987flocks, heppner1990stochastic, huth1992simulation, vicsek+al_95, couzin+al_02, Chate_2008}.
 In that case, mutual imitation requires each particle to only adapt the orientation of its velocity to that of its neighbours.
-In real flocks, however, the individual speeds fluctuate \cite{cavagna+al_10}, hence mutual imitation requires a bird to also adjusts its speed to that of its neighbours.
-In contrast to orientation, though, speed control cannot be left just to mutual imitation, as nothing then would prevent birds to move in sync at unreasonably large (or small) speeds.
-One therefore needs to devise a control mechanism aimed at keeping the individual speed of each bird in the ballpark of some reference biological value, $v_0$, set by species-specific aerodynamic and biomechanical constraints \cite{rayner2001aerodynamics}.
+However, in real instances of collective behaviour, be they natural or artificial, the individual speeds fluctuate \cite{cavagna+al_10, bazazi+al_2011, kudrolli2008swarming}, hence mutual imitation requires a particle to adjusts also its speed to that of the neighbours.
+In contrast to orientation, though, speed control cannot be left just to mutual imitation, as nothing then would prevent particles to move in sync at unreasonably large (or small) speeds.
+One therefore needs to devise a control mechanism aimed at keeping the individual speed of each particle in the ballpark of some reference value, $v_0$, which is set by the biomechanical constraints of a given species in the case of natural collectives, or by the technological constraints in the case of artificial swarms.
+While $v_0$ is a system-specific parameter, typically linked to the hardware of the animal or robot, and therefore hard to change, how the individual speeds are allowed to fluctuate around $v_0$ is what actually constitutes the software, namely the essence of control, which is a fundamental problem both for natural \cite{bialek+al_14, hemelrijk2015scale, Fish_linear, niwa1994self} and for artificial collective behaviour \cite{Drones_linear, Vehicles_linear}; fluctuations of the individual speeds cannot just occur randomly, because when the group is under perturbation the speed change of each individual must influence those of other individuals in order to propagate information across the system.
+Therefore, collective response is inextricably linked to the speed control mechanism.